Sleeping Letters

 Summary

+We sat in the kitchen across the small wooden table from each other.
 She cried like banks bursting, then silence; like winds blowing through her shoulders, chest bouncing, then long shallow breaths.
-She ruptured and I watched, still, emotionless.
+She ruptured and I watched, still, emo…

 Book Details